LassoSoft/LassoGuide/lasso_guide_source/databases/filemaker-data-sources.rst

 FileMaker Server
-   If a FileMaker database must be accessed by a mix of FileMaker clients and Web visitors through Lasso, it should be hosted on FileMaker Server.
+   If a FileMaker database must be accessed by a mix of FileMaker clients and web visitors through Lasso, it should be hosted on FileMaker Server.
 Lasso can access the database directly through FileMaker Server 7-12 Advanced, FileMaker Server 9-12.

 Index Fields
    Any fields which will be searched through Lasso should have indexing turned on.
-Avoid searching on unstored calculation fields, related fields, and summary fields.
+Avoid searching on non-stored calculation fields, related fields, and summary fields.

 Custom Layouts